Stressed, Anxious and Worried

 We can help by listening to your thoughts and feelings.
 This can last for many sessions or just one.
 We will get to know you and help you find your way forward.
 We will not judge you or tell you what to do.
 We know there are lots of ways to tell your story and you can tell us what will be best for you.
 We can use tools like colouring, collages, crafts or we can just talk.
 The choice is yours!

 Our support is free and we will not tell anyone what you have told us unless we think you or someone else is not safe.
 Our support sessions can be during the day or in the evening.
 Each session is 50 minutes long.
-Our support is given through telephone, webchat or video chat (face-to-face is currently unavailable due to COVID-19).
+Our support is given through face to face, telephone, webchat or video chat.).
 If you are under 16, we will need your parents or guardian to agree to you using our support.

 Text or call 07594145618 or complete our contact form to have some time to talk.
 We are here for you.